You may have heard the phrase Web Hosting when you start thinking of how websites can be created, or how websites work.

 Yes, the nature of the website, the theme, and the plugins may affect the website speed.
-But the major cause of slow loading websites is the web hosting service.
-So, consider applying for a web host that delivers fast loading time.
+But the major cause of slow-loading websites is the web hosting service.
+So, consider applying for a web host that delivers fast loading times.

 Server location performance is also an important factor to consider when choosing a web hosting company.